"Machine learning is automatic programming!" — Me

 2024-02-24

-Let A and B denote random population samples from different populations, µ denote the average function, and, σ² denote the variance function:
+Let A and B denote equal sized random samples from different populations, µ denote the average function, and, σ² denote the variance function:

 • σ²(A - B) = µ(((A - B) - µ(A - B))²)